each/draft-aname/draft-ietf-dnsop-aname.md

 ANAME records MAY freely coexist at the same owner name with other RR types, except they MUST NOT coexist with CNAME or any other RR type that restricts the types with which it can itself coexist.
+That means ANAME records can coexist at the same owner name with A and AAAA records.
+These are the sibling address records that are updated with the target addresses that are retrieved through the ANAME substitution process (#subst).

 Like other types, ANAME records can coexist with DNAME records at the same owner name; in fact, the two can be used cooperatively to